Amy Trask

-Amy Trask is an American sports executive, author, and lawyer from California.
+Amy Trask (born April 26, 1961) is an American sports executive, author, and lawyer from California.
 She is the former CEO of the Oakland Raiders.
 Trask has also been referred to as the "Princess of Darkness" by Raiders fans.

 Education

 Trask grew up in the Brentwood district of Los Angeles and graduated from University of California, Berkeley in 1982 with a B.A. degree in political science.
 She became a fan of the Oakland Raiders while attending Berkeley and was a member of Phi Beta Kappa.
 After graduating from Berkeley, Trask received a J.D. from the Gould School of Law at the University of Southern California.
 She began law school in 1982, the same year the Raiders moved to Los Angeles.

 Career with the Raiders

 In 1983, Trask interned at the Los Angeles Raiders legal department.
 Trask was admitted to the State Bar of California in 1985.
 Trask began her legal career at a law firm in Los Angeles and rejoined the Raiders in 1987.
 Trask was appointed chief executive of the Raiders in 1997.
 She resigned from the Raiders on May 11, 2013.
 After her resignation, Trask was referred to as the “glue” that held the organization together.